-8.2 Clearances to Combustible Materials
+8.1 Combustible Materials

 The clearances to combustible walls may be slightly different in Canada and the U.S.A. and may also differ depending on whether single or double wall flue pipe is used.
 Make sure to choose the correct clearance for the stove location and type of flue pipe.